atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 [See Wikipedia](https://en.wikipedia.org/wiki/C_mathematical_functions)

-But we are mostly focused on statistical functions such as:
+While improving these functions has a lot of value, we are currently focusing most of our effort on statistical functions such as:

 | R Function | distribution | role | calculates |
 |------------|--------------|------------|